 A Definition of Semantics and How They Affect SEO

-In simpler terms: Semantics describes the differences and/or similarities in perceived meanings of words, sentences, and/or phrases, relative to context.
+In simple terms: Semantics describes the differences and/or similarities in perceived meanings of words, sentences, and/or phrases, relative to context.

 A flower may be yellow, but the same shade of hair color would be known as blonde.
 “Bottle it” means to wimp out of doing something…or it could mean to place something in a bottle.
 A child could be known as a kid…which is also the name for a young goat!